 - Knowledge: The foundation for wisdom is knowledge.
 Gaining it requires continued education about many areas of life, taking an interest in a variety of subjects, studying topics of interest in depth, and a willingness to embrace different sources of information gathering.
 There are multiple sources of knowledge.
 It can be visual through the reading of books, auditory in lectures, oral through conversational, kinesthetic through trial and error, and observational by watching nature and people.
 To be considered an expert in an area, it is said that a person needs 10,000 hours of study.
 So knowledge is not something that is obtained and never worked on again, rather it is an ongoing part of everyday life over a lifetime.

 - Understanding: Having knowledge is a blessing but knowing what to do with that knowledge and how to use it is even more significant.
 It is understanding.
-A person with understanding knows when to interject and when to hold back, they know that they don’t know everything, they are willing to engage with differing points of view, and are unafraid of being wrong.
+A person with understanding knows when to interject and when to hold back, they know that they don’t know everything, they are willing to engage with differing points of view and are unafraid of being wrong.
 Instead, they use those mistakes to look inside themselves and externally towards their environment to figure out what could be done differently in the future.
-With understanding comes an awareness of patterns in behavior without judgement or condemnation.
+With understanding comes an awareness of patterns in behavior without judgment or condemnation.
 It also brings a peace about knowing what can and cannot be controlled.

-- Practice: The combination of knowledge and understanding is powerful by itself but in order to gain wisdom, these two areas must be practiced.
+- Practice: The combination of knowledge and understanding is compelling by itself but in order to gain wisdom, these two areas must be practiced.
 It is not enough to have book knowledge about a subject and even understand intellectually when and how to use it if there is not an environment upon which to practice both.
 With practice comes the fine tuning of both knowledge and understanding.
 It is an essential element.
 This is where mistakes are frequently made and transformed back into gaining different knowledge and new understandings.
-Ideally, there would be an infinite exponent added to practice that indicates this is constantly ongoing.
+Ideally, there would be an infinite exponent added to practice that indicates this is continuously ongoing.

-- Wisdom: So wisdom does not exist by itself, it is an unending combination of knowledge, understanding and practice.
+- Wisdom: So wisdom does not exist by itself, it is an unending combination of knowledge, understanding, and practice.
 This is why Stephanie’s grandfather did not see himself as being wise.
-He knew there was still more information he could learn, more accurate perception he could gain, and more time needed to explore his insights.
+He knew there was still more information he could learn, a more accurate perception he could gain, and more time needed to explore his insights.
 Stephanie began to see wisdom as an ongoing process rather than an obtainable goal.
 It is like a muscle that must be used on a regular basis or it will atrophy.
-It is not like a trophy on a shelf that represents a one time achievement.
+It is not like a trophy on a shelf that represents a one-time achievement.